guilhermgonzaga/rpi-cups-server/README.md

 - Adapt `setup.sh` and `controller.py` to your particular printer model

-	The controller script is needed in order to automate the printer.
-If you want to run it as a service, try to get `daemon.runner` to work.
-If you succeed, remember to run it with `python -O` to avoid unnecessary commands (those guarded with `__debug__` clauses).

 - Install dependencies and setup CUPS with `setup.sh`

 - Start the printer controller with `start.sh`